Axis powers: Iraq

 In April 1941 the Arab nationalist Rashīd ʿAlī al-Gaylānī, who was pro-Axis, seized power in Iraq.
 British forces responded by deploying to Iraq and in turn removing Rashi Ali from power.
-During fighting between Iraqi and British forces Axis forces were deployed to Iraq to support the Iraqis.
+During fighting between Iraqi and British forces, Axis forces were deployed to Iraq to support the Iraqis.
 However, Rashid Ali was never able to conclude a formal alliance with the Axis.

 Anti-British sentiments were widespread in Iraq prior to 1941.
 Rashid Ali al-Gaylani was appointed Prime Minister of Iraq in 1940.
 When Italy declared war on Britain, Rashid Ali had maintained ties with the Italians.
 This angered the British government.
 In December 1940, as relations with the British worsened, Rashid Ali formally requested weapons and military supplies from Germany.
 In January 1941 Rashid Ali was forced to resign as a result of British pressure.

 In April 1941 Rashid Ali, on seizing power in a coup, repudiated the Anglo-Iraqi Treaty of 1930 and demanded that the British abandon their military bases and withdraw from the country.

-On 9 May 1941, Mohammad Amin al-Husayni, the Grand Mufti of Jerusalem associate of Ali and in asylum in Iraq, declared holy war against the British and called on Arabs throughout the Middle East to rise up against British rule.
+On 9 May 1941, Mohammad Amin al-Husayni, the Grand Mufti of Jerusalem who was an associate of Rashid Ali and in asylum in Iraq, declared Jihad against the British and called on Arabs throughout the Middle East to rise up against British rule.
 On 25 May 1941, the Germans stepped up offensive operations in the Middle East.